Quantum Beats in Many-Body Localized Systems: Effective model for the number entropy

 \section{Effective model for the number entropy}

-In this section, we explain how we combined the analytical single-particle~\eqref{Ham2} and AM~\eqref{Ham4} models, valid on short and long timescales, respectively, into the effective model that qualitatively describes the dynamics over all accesible timescales.
+In this section, we explain how we combined the analytical single-particle model~\eqref{Ham2} and quantum beats model~\eqref{Ham4}, valid on short and long timescales respectively, into the effective model that qualitatively describes the dynamics over all accessible timescales.
 Number entropy average is obtained by integrating QP field configurations over a randomly chosen $\phi \in [0,2\pi]$.
 We further take into account the combinatorial factor $f$ if averaging over initial states is done.
 Averaging over $\phi$ simulates the results obtained for a random position in a very long chain.
 Technically, $\phi$ enters the effective Hamiltonians~\eqref{Ham4} and~\eqref{Ham2} through diagonal elements $E_i^0$ that are determined by the potential energy in external field $h_j$ and interaction energy of the configurational basis state $\ket{i}$.